csci265-team/HiddenFrame/documentation/design.md

 - Invite creation:
   - The invite creation section will have a count of remaining invites and a list of previously created `inviteId`s and possible the date it was created on.
   - This section will also have a button that lets the user create a new invite, this button will be hidden if invite limit is reached.
 Once clicked this button will send a request to the API with the user's token, once everything is validated a new inviteId will be provided in the response.
 A prompt giving the user an option to compy an "invite link" will be shown

-### 4.9.
-Public Aspect

-The public-facing part of the website serves as a picture-sharing platform, allowing users to upload and browse images.
-This aspect is crucial to attracting a broad user base and providing the platform's visual appeal.

-- Main Features:
-  - Image Wall: A grid of publicly shared images that scrolls infinitely.
-  - Image Upload: A button at the top allows users to upload images to the platform.
-These images will appear on the public wall after uploading.
-  - User Interactions(stretch goal): Users can like, comment on, and share images.
-- User Experience:
-  - The image wall is designed for ease of use, with images displayed in a 3x3 grid format.
-Hover effects and clickable icons provide an intuitive interaction model for public users.
-  - Responsive Design: The public aspect will be optimized for desktop, with some mobile functionality being a stretch goal.

-### 4.10.
-Private Aspect

-The private side of HiddenFrame is accessible only to privileged users who have login credentials.
-This aspect enables secure communication through hidden messages embedded in images using steganography.

-- Main Features:

-  - Private Login Page: A dedicated login page for users with access to the hidden messaging system.
-  - Secret Message Board: After logging in, users can upload images with hidden messages and decode messages from received images.
-  - Invite System: Privileged users can invite others to access the private aspect, creating a controlled environment for hidden communication.

-- Security and Privacy:
-  - Login Protection: The private login page will be built with security in mind, using HTTPS and appropriate authentication measures.

 ## 5. Back-End Design